OBDS-Training/Help/content/en/docs/linux/introduction/index.md

 [Connect to CCB]({{< relref "/docs/connect/" >}}),
 then congratulations: you have been using Bash already!

+Once logged into the CCB cluster, commands typed in a Terminal application are run in a Bash environment.

 From the moment you typed commands such as `ssh` and `passwd` in the Terminal application, you have been working in a Bash session, and issuing commands to the operating system from that Bash session.